 It's the 60th Anniversary for Crying out Loud!

 Disneyland is an American original, an icon, and a national treasure.
-It has reached an important milestone in its long and proud history and remains a beloved destination for visitors of all ages.
+Opened in 1955, it has reached an important milestone in its long and proud history.
+(Check out what Disney did to celebrate the park’s 50th anniversary.)
+It remains a beloved destination for visitors of all ages.
 60 years on, the park that Walt Disney built beckons simultaneously with a warm glow of nostalgia and the promise of new features imbued with cutting-edge technology.
 What are you waiting for?

 02 of 60

 Maybe you're waiting for this: As part of the celebration, the resort will be presenting Disneyland Diamond Days sweepstakes.
 Among the weekly prizes visitors could win are actual diamonds, a private, romantic cruise aboard the Mark Twain Riverboat, and an overnight stay in the Disneyland Dream Suite (pictured).

 03 of 60

 Win Daily Prizes